DayStar24/coding-prep/modules/command-line-basics/1/README.md

 If you need additional instructions on installing Git, please check out this [Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/install-git).

-## Objectives for Command Line Learning:
+## Learning Objectives for the Command Line

 You will learn many useful commands from the lessons in this module, but there are some you will use with greater frequency than others.
 So here is a list to help you prioritize which commands you should practice the most.
 Make sure you've mastered these commands by the end of this module: